MENU

 Notable Cases

 Ratanshi v.
 Kalra, 2024 BCSC 283 (with articling student Austen Erhardt): counsel for the plaintiffs Hanif Ratanshi, Hanifs Foods Ltd. and Hanif’s International Foods Ltd. in successfully obtaining a pre-trial asset freezing order (also known as a Mareva injunction) against the defendants Guruji Foods Inc. and their principal.
+Counsel was also successful in opposing a pre-hearing objection to the admissibility of two of the plaintiffs’ reply affidavits (2024 BCSC 393).

 Lepard v.
 Greenwood, 2023 BCSC 1594 (with articling student Eric Main and assistance from Julia Roos): counsel to the British Columbia Lottery Corporation in successfully obtaining a series of protective conditions over the production of documents in the possession and control of BCLC.